Bad Girl, Gone Good

 Chapter 2: Vote with your dollar.

 I’ll be the first to admit that I like nice things.
 But working in the fashion industry gave me several eye-opening experiences.
 After transitioning into marketing and branding, I saw even more horrors.
 I packed up pretty lies and shipped them behind shiny facades to eager buyers.
-For a while, I even drank the Kool-Aid.
+For a while, I even drank the Kool-Aid myself.
 Life was good.
 Things are always easier if you just smile, and sip, and don’t ask questions.

 But it never felt right.
 Deep down, I knew better.
 And I would push those thoughts aside in favour of “fitting in” and owning… things.
 Long story short: I was being a hypocrite.

 I’m proud to say that’s not me anymore.
 I couldn’t care less if it has an interlocking double-C logo on it.
 Or if the latest “It-Girl” was snapped wearing it.
-The lifestyle that’s right for me is one free from harmful toxins and animal cruelty.
+The lifestyle that’s right for me is one free from harmful toxins, human exploitation, and animal cruelty.
 If a brand doesn’t fit with your standards, take your money elsewhere.
 The language of business is money.
 If you want to send a message to brands, stop buying from them and start looking at companies that actually care: Care about you, human rights, animal rights, and the planet.

 Chapter 3: Want it all.
 Have it all.